lemonjesus/S5L8702-FMISS-Tools/README.md

 There are a lot of unanswered questions about how this part of the S5L8702 works, but gaining a better understanding of it will not only help me toward my goal of expanding the iPod Nano 3rd Generation's NAND capacity, but it will also get us closer to a full Rockbox port for the n3g since NAND support is one of the bigger missing pieces of the puzzle.

+**This is a work in progress, and as such, might be incomplete or just outright wrong.** These are all educated guesses.
+Unfortuantely I'm not that educated in the dark arts of mystery instruction set reverse engineering.

 ## Building
 See the `Makefile` to see how the tools are built.